 With this little revelation under my belt, I wandered to the back window of the boat opposite the Korean photographer.
 “Click!”
 I heard behind me, and raised my own camera just high enough over my shoulder to capture the orange-shirted Peeping Tom reload his film.
 Sneaky, sneaky, both of us!

 When you live in a place for a while, photos are easy.
-Wrap your arms around your friends (preferably in sexy going-out clothes), grin, and poof! your photo makes everyone happy.
+Wrap your arms around your friends (preferably in cute going-out clothes), grin, pose, and poof! your photo makes everyone happy.

 If you’re a drive-by tourist, however, the ethical dilemmas pile up.
 Can you REALLY justify snapping your camera in the face of a wrinkled old lady selling marigolds, or a stately monk, or a gorgeous little child?
 These photos always look stunning and satiate onlookers’ hunger for “Exotic Travel Photography”, but I can rarely stomach such a blatant intrusion.